ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 Install the API
 ****************

-The uncompressed server file will have a directory named API.
+The uncompressed server module file will have a directory named API.
 This will have the structure of where the files need to be uploaded to your FusionPBX host.
 To place the files onto your FusionPBXThe files do not need to be modified in any way and are not encoded.

+This example will provide the steps required to place the APIs onto your FusionPBX host or many hosts for the addition into WHMCS and the server creation within WHMCS.

+  1) FusionPBX APIs should be uploaded to your host using an application like WinSCP or FTP.
+You would require root access to upload these files.

+  FusionPBX File locations and a directory which will be created:

+  /var/www/fusionpbx/app/xml_cdr/export_cdr.php
+  /var/www/fusionpbx/app/xml_cdr/import_cdr.php
+  /var/www/fusionpbx/app/xml_cdr/img/
+  /var/www/fusionpbx/app/xml_cdr/img/loading.gif

+  2) Please note that the import_cdr script can be used to import CDRs from other FusionPBX hosts to provide testing of correct CDR formatting of your FusionPBX setup.
+   *** Use with caution as this script will overwrite any existing CDRs that maybe assigned to an existing Domain/Tenant. ***

 Adding a Server
 ****************